If you are looking to scale your Shopify sales, you may want to consider social selling.

 Be sure you tag influencers in all your social media posts.
 Doing this makes influencers feel appreciated and helps new people discover your brand!

 When you tag influencers, your products are searchable in their 'tagged photos' feed, and this can help you make more sales!

 Social selling is essential as it helps you connect with your potential business prospects and remain relevant and engaging through the creation of these relationships.

 Showing your knowledge and sharing helpful opinions and advice can build trust between yourself and your clients.
 Through social media avenues, you can connect with clients easily and quickly.

 Shoppers Are Already Engaged in Social Buying - Why Not Join?

 We all know we're living in a social media world.
 So it's no surprise that on the flip side, clients are already engaging in social buying.

 They're using their connections and their media accounts as part of their purchase processes.

-With a lot of younger consumers entering the workforce, we’re seeing an upsurge in the use of technology and social media.
+With a lot of younger folks entering the workforce, we're seeing an upsurge in the use of technology and social media.

 This means your younger competition is already ahead of the game and using social selling tactics to build relationships and gain client trust.